 The evaluation team applied each EAL 1 ADV CEM work unit.
 The evaluation team assessed the design documentation and found it adequate to aid in understanding how the TSF provides the security functions.
 The design documentation consists of a functional specification contained in the Security Target's TOE Summary Specification.
-Additionally, the evaluator performed the Assurance Activities specified in the PP_APP_v1.2 related to the examination of the information contained in the TOE Summary Specification.
+Additionally, the evaluator performed the Assurance Activities specified in the Protection Profile for General Purpose Operating Systems, Version 4.2.1 [GPOSPP] and Extended Package for Secure Shell (SSH), Version 1.0 [SSHEP] related to the examination of the information contained in the TOE Summary Specification.

-The validator reviewed the work of the evaluation team, and found that sufficient evidence and justification was provided by the evaluation team to confirm that the evaluation was conducted in accordance with the Assurance Activities, and that the conclusion reached by the evaluation team was justified.
+The validator reviewed the work of the evaluation team and found that sufficient evidence and justification was provided by the evaluation team to confirm that the evaluation was conducted in accordance with the Assurance Activities, and that the conclusion reached by the evaluation team was justified.